 Lincoln Gold and Eros Resources Announce Signing of a Non-Binding LOI

-The leadership team at Eros is optimistic about the potential outcomes of this strategic move, believing that the transformation into a holding company and the collaboration with Lincoln will unlock new growth opportunities and further enhance the company's position in the mining sector.
+Management of both companies believe that this collaboration will unlock new growth opportunities for both companies, as the leadership team at Eros transforms into a holding company and this strategic move will further enhance Lincoln's position in the mining sector.

-Lincoln believes that the two projects, the Bell Mountain and the Pine Grove Pine Grove combined will make for an attractive mining operation for a number of reasons.
-Lincoln's Pine Grove project is located in Lyon County, only a two-hour drive from the Bell Mountain project.
+Lincoln believes that the two projects, the Bell Mountain and the Pine Grove combined will make for an attractive mining operation for a number of reasons.
+Lincoln's Pine Grove project, located in Lyon County, Nevada, is only a two-hour drive from the Bell Mountain project.
 The properties are close enough in distance so that one team of management, engineering, environmental, cultural, and administrative personnel could operate both properties and one recovery plant could handle both projects.
 Both projects are advanced-stage gold exploration projects with established resources and both projects have significant exploration potential.
 All these factors will help reduce overall capital and operating costs and will make for an exciting operating plan.

-Detailed plans for starting operations are being worked on.
-With the excellent exploration potential at both operations Lincoln believes that there is a chance to increase the gold/silver resources at both properties leading to increased gold production and mine life.

-The extended operational horizon aligns with Eros Resources Corp.'s commitment to responsible and sustainable mining practices while capitalizing on favorable market conditions.
+The extended operational horizon aligns with both companies' commitment to responsible and sustainable mining practices, while capitalizing on favorable market conditions.

-Additionally, the allocation of funds for this venture has been meticulously considered.
-Lincoln will be responsible for arranging the capital required to bring Bell Mountain into production, minimizing the financial burden on Eros.
-This strategic allocation of funds underscores Eros' dedication to prudent resource management and its focus on generating value for its shareholders.
+The allocation of funds for this venture has been meticulously considered.
+Lincoln will be responsible for arranging the capital required to bring Bell Mountain into production.

-As negotiations progress between Eros Resources Corp. and Lincoln Gold Mining Inc., both companies will work diligently to reach an agreement that serves the best interests of all stakeholders.
+As negotiations progress between Lincoln and Eros, both companies will work diligently to reach an agreement that serves the best interests of all stakeholders.
 The proposed transaction is subject to regulatory approvals and customary closing conditions.

 Lincoln Gold Mining Inc. is an advanced-stage gold mine exploration and development company holding a 100% interest in the Pine Grove Gold Project, in the Walker Lane structural zone of western Nevada.
 The Company has prepared a preliminary economic assessment of the Pine Grove Gold Project pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
 Lincoln is working with the U.S. Forest Service to secure the permits necessary to develop the Pine Grove Gold Project into a low-cost heap leach operation with a high-grade gravity circuit.